 Certain routines may painfully remind you of your time together.
 Try to break it by implementing a significant change in your daily activities.
 You may spend the weekends refurbishing your home/room, or doing a wardrobe reset.
 You may want to include more colors in your wardrobe for a fresher, happier aura every time you dress up.
 We tend to forget our personal needs when we succumb to sadness; this negatively affects our self-worth and the way we see the world.
 Being positive starts within ourselves.
 Mindset shifting cannot be done in snap; it takes practice, a lot of it.
 But looking and feeling good can be a good start.

 Try journaling and practice positive affirmations

 Break ups are usually the result of big differences between people’s goals and priorities.
-Journaling can be a good way to keep track of your daily achievements, and the tiny steps you’re taking to successfully execute your plans.
-Write down how you feel each day; sadness may still be present for a certain period of time, but journaling can help you recognize the triggers and learn possible solutions to control your negative emotions.
+Journaling can be a good way to keep track of your daily achievements.
+It can help you monitor the tiny steps you’re taking to successfully execute your plans.
+Write down how you feel each day.
+Sadness may still be present for a certain period of time, but journaling can help you recognize the triggers and learn possible solutions to control your negative emotions.
 Shower yourself with positive affirmations the moment you get up.
 You have to proclaim to the universe that you are strong enough to conquer the day!

-Pandemic-induced breakups aren’t just a trend; it is a serious, personal dilemma many people go through because of the drastic changes that occurred to us in just a year.
-The covid phenomenon struck us physically, emotionally, mentally and spiritually- so while holding on to a relationship is a brave thing to do, you and ONLY YOU can tell if it’s still worth it.
+Pandemic-induced breakups aren’t just a trend.
+It is a serious, personal dilemma many people go through.
+We all suffer from the drastic changes that occurred to us in just a year.
+The covid phenomenon struck us physically, emotionally, mentally and spiritually.
+So while holding on to a relationship is a brave thing to do, you and ONLY YOU can tell if it’s still worth it.
 Do not hesitate to ask for professional help – I myself offer life coaching programs that might help you regather your self-love, confidence and enthusiasm.
 Surround yourself with people who also practice positivity.
 Never rush things out and understand that healing takes time.